embolden/styleguide/styleguide.md

 ####Accessibility
 #####Alt attribute
-Use meaningful alternate text on all non-decorative images, videos, and animated `canvas` objects.
+The author MUST use meaningful alternate text on all non-decorative images, videos, and animated `canvas` objects.
 ```html
 <img src="logo.png" alt="Foo Bar Incorporated">
 ```

 ##CSS
 ###ID attribute
-Avoid using ID attributes as CSS selectors.
+The author SHOULD avoid using ID attributes as CSS selectors.

 ###Shorthand
-Use shorthand properties whenever possible.
+The author SHOULD use shorthand properties whenever available.
 ```css
 h1{
   font: 1.5em/1.2 Helvetica, Arial, sans-serif;
 }
 ```

-Use 3 character hexadecimal notation whenever possible.
+The author SHOULD use 3 character hexadecimal notation whenever possible.
 ```css
 body {
   color: #F00;